FedericoSchonborn/discord-emoji/README.md

-# Emoji Stash
+# Discord Emoji

-The raw SVG for emojis I made for the Rust community server on Discord.
+Discord emoji made by me (mostly for the Rust Programming Language Community Server).